yorozuya-2003/CRUD-Flask-MongoDB/README.md

-# CRUD-Flask-MongoDB
+# Flask-RESTX-MongoDB-Docker
 ## Overview
 Flask Application for CRUD operations on MongoDB database for a User resource using a REST API.
+Created using Flask-RESTX (with Swagger UI), MongoDB, and Docker.

 ## Setup